windycom/API/hello-world/README.md

 Your application must contain `<div id="windy"></div>` in the place where you want to position the Windy map.
 Use CSS to resize or position Windy `div` as you wish.

-In your JS code call the function `windyInit( options, callback )`, where the options object must contain a mandatory API key.
+In your JS code call the function `windyInit( options, callback )`, where the options object must contain a mandatory API key in the field `key`.
 Other start-up values are optional, but it is highly recommended to put as many start-up parameters as possible.

 Your `callback` is called whenever Windy API is ready and as a parameter it receives the object with Windy API.